Stirling-Tools/Stirling-Tools.github.io/docs/Processor/Pipelines.md

 ## Destinations and routing

-Folder and S3 are writable destination types.
-They avoid overwriting an existing output by choosing a non-conflicting filename.
-For Editor input, no storage destination is required: results return to the workspace.
+Folder and S3 receive processed files and avoid overwriting an existing output by choosing a non-conflicting filename.
+A RAG database destination receives prepared chunks from an [Ingestion](./Ingestion.md) workflow.
+For ordinary Editor processing, results can return to the workspace; database delivery and chunk exports need their corresponding destination.

 With routing enabled, the default destination becomes the fallback.
 The first matching routing rule chooses a destination for that document.
 Configure it under [Routing](./Routing.md).